 Turmeric Tea Ingredients

-• Lemon Juice: Freshly squeezed lemon juice lends a bright pop of citrus flavor.
+• Lemon Juice: Freshly squeezed lemon juice lends a bright pop of citrus flavor and complements the turmeric well.

 • Black Pepper: Just a pinch of black pepper helps your body absorb the curcumin from the turmeric.